How to set business boundaries that protect your energy (not just your time)

 News Consumption Boundaries: Choose one specific time daily for news updates, away from work periods.
 When global events feel overwhelming (as they often do), consider designating one day per week as "news-free" to let your nervous system reset.

 Client Energy Containers: Create rituals that help you step into and out of client work.
 Before sessions, take three conscious breaths and set an intention to be present.
-After sessions, do something physical - even just washing your hands mindfully - to signal the transition out of their energy field.
+After sessions, do something physical - even just washing your hands mindfully - to signal the transition.

 2. Honor Your Energy Seasons